North Shropshire (constituency)

 North Shropshire is a constituency in the county of Shropshire, represented in the House of Commons of the UK Parliament by Helen Morgan of the Liberal Democrats after a by-election on 16 December 2021, and retained by her with an increased majority in the 2024 general election.
 The former MP, Owen Paterson of the Conservatives, resigned his seat on 5 November 2021 when faced with suspension from the Commons for a breach of advocacy rules and the consequent possibility of a recall petition.
 The seat had previously been a safe seat for the Conservatives.

+Constituency profile

+North Shropshire is a constituency in Shropshire in the West Midlands region of England.
+Its largest town is Oswestry, which has a population of around 18,000.
+Other settlements include the towns of Ellesmere, Wem, Whitchurch and Market Drayton and the villages of Gobowen and St Martin's.

+This is a large, rural constituency with many historic market towns and small villages.
+It is largely agricultural, with dairy farming and brewing being important local industries.
+The constituency borders Wales to the north and west.
+Oswestry and its surroundings have a significant Welsh influence; many villages along the border have Welsh names and many residents identify as Welsh.
+The constituency has average levels of wealth and deprivation, and house prices are generally similar to the rest of the West Midlands region but lower than the UK average.

+North Shropshire has a large retired population and a low proportion of young adults.
+Residents have average levels of education and high rates of homeownership.
+Rates of household income and child poverty are in line with national averages.
+A high proportion of residents work in the agriculture, retail and manufacturing sectors, and the percentage claiming unemployment benefits is low.
+White people made up 97% of the population at the 2021 census.

+Most of the constituency is represented by Liberal Democrats at the local council, with some Reform UK councillors elected in St Martin's and Green Party councillors elected in Gobowen and part of Oswestry.
+Voters in North Shropshire strongly supported leaving the European Union in the 2016 referendum; an estimated 60% voted in favour of Brexit compared to the UK-wide figure of 52%.

 Boundaries

 1832–1885: The Hundreds of Oswestry, Pimhill, North Bradford and South Bradford, as well as the Liberty of Shrewsbury.

 1983–1997: The District of North Shropshire, the Borough of Oswestry, and the District of The Wrekin wards of Church Aston, Edgmond, Ercall Magna, Newport East, Newport North, and Newport West.

 1997–2024: The District of North Shropshire and the Borough of Oswestry.

 The district councils of North Shropshire and Oswestry were abolished in 2009, but the constituency boundaries remained unaltered.